Posted: September 18, 2013

 Participants can then take what they learn during the seminar and apply it each day during the investigations they conduct following crashes.
 Experts believe better accuracy in determining accident fault creates a higher sense of responsibility and accountability in drivers.

-William Mattar Law Offices’ team of New York Personal Injury Lawyers is aware of the complexity of the accident investigation process.
+William Mattar Law Offices’ team of Personal Injury Lawyers is aware of the complexity of the accident investigation process.
 That is why the firm is here to help ensure the legal rights of injured victims are protected after pedestrian accidents.